ransilberman/pyspark-streaming-jupyter-tutorial/simple_streaming_example/README.md

 ```

 # Setup

+## (1) Obtain Access Token from Wikimedia
+In this exercise, you will poll stream of updates from Wikimedia.
+In order to do this, you will need to create a user in Wikimedia and obtain an Access Token.

+1. The follow page explains how to use Wikimedia API with Python [Getting_featured_content_from_Wikipedia_with_Python](https://api.wikimedia.org/wiki/Getting_featured_content_from_Wikipedia_with_Python)
+2. This page shows how to [create authentication](https://api.wikimedia.org/wiki/Special:AppManagement))
+3. Click the 'Create Key' button
+4. Use the key type 'Personal API Token' and fill all the required fields
+5. After clicking 'create' you will get your Access Token.
+Save it to be used later.

 ## (1) Setup Jupyter:
 1. Check your Python Version.
 Obtain 3.11 version (or any version that is compatible with PySpark4.1 Structure Streaming)
 ```bash